19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Conditions/Dying.md

 The moment a PC's [Turns Until Death Counter](#Turns%20Until%20Death%20Counter) reaches 0, they die.

-Some things can instantly cause a PC to die.
+Some things can cause a PC to die instantly.

 *The player can have the PC regain consciousness to say some final words if they so desire.*